-- FDA Digital Health (DH) Policy Navigator^b

-- How to Study and Market Your Device^c

-- Medical Device Development Tools ^d

-- FDA Guidances with Digital Health Content

-- Medical Applications and General Wellness: Policy for Low Risk Devices^f

-- Total Product Life Cycle Advisory Program (TAP)9

-- Medical Device Coverage Initiative^h

-- Activities to Support Medical Device Innovatorsi

-- FDA Digital Health Center of Excellence ^j

-- Among other roles, the Digital Health Center of Excellence manages a general email inbox to answer inquiries from investigators and developers seeking non-binding feedback related to digital health content.
-Response time is typically within two weeks^k.
+- FDA Digital Health (DH) Policy Navigator^b - How to Study and Market Your Device^c - Medical Device Development Tools ^d - FDA Guidances with Digital Health Content ^e - Medical Applications and General Wellness: Policy for Low Risk Devices^f - Total Product Life Cycle Advisory Program (TAP)9 - Medical Device Coverage Initiative^h - Activities to Support Medical Device Innovators in the Activities to Support Medical Device Innovators in the Innovators in the Innovators in the Innovators in the Innovator in the - FDA Digital Health Center of Excellence j - Among other roles, the Digital Health Center of Excellence manages a general email inbox to answer inquiries from investigators and developers seeking non-binding feedback related to digital health content.
+Response time is typically within two weeks^k..